 Anyway, my fabulous idea for a choir ended up in the ‘too-hard basket’ and I went on feeling mildly guilty.

-It was Parkinson’s disease that brought music back to my life.
-My husband, Chris, was diagnosed with PD 8 years ago.
+It was Parkinson’s disease that brought music back to my life when my husband, Chris, was diagnosed with PD.
 In my proactive way of dealing with and managing his condition, we joined a support group, networked and explored ways to help Chris.
 We signed up for the pilot study for Dance for Parkinson’s, and right from the beginning, the live music used in class just moved me.
 It was like opening the floodgates.
 Having experienced at first hand how music and singing can have such life-changing benefits, and not just for PWPs, I began to search for a singing group we could both join.

 We carry a fantastic instrument within us all the time.
 As PD can affect patients with voice production, swallowing, etc, I was passionate about doing something to make exercising the vocal cords fun, challenging and ‘addictive’.
 There are intensive speech pathology programs available with exercises to help with voice production.
 However, many patients who have done the training are unable to sustain practice at home.
 Long, arduous and boring vocalisation exercises are required to sustain the benefits of the initial training.
 No wonder many people don’t continue in the long-term.